-We would love to welcome your organisation into the Community of the Cross of Nails.
+We would love to talk to you about welcoming your organisation into the Community of the Cross of Nails.

-The Community of the Cross of Nails (CCN) is a Christian network of churches, charities, training organisations and schools who, drawn together by the story of Coventry Cathedral, share a common commitment to working and praying for peace, justice and reconciliation, through:
+The Community of the Cross of Nails (CCN) is a Christian network of churches, charities, training organisations, chaplaincies and schools who, drawn together by the story of Coventry Cathedral, share a common commitment to working and praying for peace, justice and reconciliation.

 - Healing the wounds of history